wojtek11530/song_lyric_classification/README.md

 ## Feature extraction

 To extract features word embedding methodology is used.
-The project utilizes fastText method [official site](https://fasttext.cc/)
+The project utilizes fastText method ([official site](https://fasttext.cc/)).

 The class of a fastText model `WordEmbedder` is located in `/models/word_embedding/word_embedder.py`.
 It loads a fastText model in `.bin` format from `/models/word_embedding/saved_models`.
 The exact name of model can be passed in constant `_MODEL_PATH`.